-However, they have to be aligned and anchored really honestly in you because otherwise if you put yourself in a place where you see yourself doing something and you don’t really think you are there but you affirm yourself to be there it can confuse the heck out of the your subconscious mind.
+However, they have to be aligned and anchored really honestly in you.
+That’s because if you put yourself in a place where you see yourself doing something, and you don’t really think you are there, but you affirm yourself to be there, it can confuse the heck out of the your subconscious mind.
 The subconscious mind says, “We are not there.
-We are not at that place and you are affirming “I am, I am, I am,” and in a sense it becomes an internal conflict and you start losing energy.
+We are not at that place,” but you are affirming “I am, I am, I am,” so it becomes an internal conflict and you start losing energy.

 The problem with affirmations in its current form is that it needs to be worded in the present participle.
 To affirm “I am in perfect health” when you have a malady is just not so.
 To do so when you are sick sends the message to your Subconscious Mind that your present state of being represents wellness, and therefore, it keeps you in that condition.
 You need to say instead, “I am getting better every day,” putting it into the “ing” form and continuing until you get to the state of health you want to be in.